New Tanzania Investment Act 2022

 Key features of the act include simplification of the investment approval process, improved dispute resolution mechanisms, tax and non-tax incentives, and provisions ensuring transparency and good governance.

-Here are the 10 distinctions between the new and the previous Tanzania Investment Act.
+Here are the 10 distinctions between the new and the previous Tanzania Investment Act of 1997.

 1. The Act is in the Kiswahili language and there is no translation of the same in English.